Final Behavioral Banner

 Most students referred for participation in the afterschool and summer youth programs typically display behavioral challenges that manifest as multiple school suspensions, poor academic performance, impulsivity, and difficulty responding appropriately to school structure and authority figures.
 One of the primary objectives of Wellness is to decrease behaviors that interfere with classroom learning and problem-solving and, in doing so, improve educational outcomes.

-Wellness offers group and individual therapy, social skills development, homework help, and tutoring.
+Wellness offers group and individual therapy, social skills development, homework help, tutoring, meals, and snacks.

 For more information, please call Edith Cruz, Assistant Director of Wellness, at 215-482-1423 ext.
 1320 or ecruz@northernchildren.org.